Mother of one. Movement Director, Choreographer and Director. Co-Artistic Director of WinterWalker. kittywinter.com

-Kitty's credits include the original West End and touring production of The Kite Runner, and she is currently working on a new piece FIVE with WinterWalker, Theatre Hullabaloo and Derby Theatre.
+Kitty's credits include the original West End and touring production of The Kite Runner, FIVE with WinterWalker, Theatre Hullabaloo and Derby Theatre.

 What is the most challenging aspect of working in dance and being a parent for you?

 The unpredictability of freelance work is probably the greatest challenge my family and I face.
 In some ways this is made more difficult because my partner is also a freelance creative (and the other half of my company) so we’re juggling two shifting workloads and our little boy Rufus, and of course, there’s never quite enough money.
 There are some days where one of us has to turn down work, which always feels terrifying in this industry!

 On the other hand, I think if one of us had a 9-5, it would be very easy to start thinking of the freelancer’s work as less important, and we wouldn’t both be able to work and parent as equally as we do.
 So our greatest challenge is also a gift- much like parenting generally.

 What support did you feel you had from work when you were pregnant?

 Through the early part of my pregnancy I was mostly working for our own company, producing and directing the national tour of our show .
 While that work is pretty full-on, I could at least work a lot from home and rest as I needed to, which was great in the knackering first trimester.
 Later on I was doing a big block of lecturing, and the university was brilliant- it was a very supportive and caring atmosphere from staff and students alike.